 You also earn 1% cashback when you spend with partner retailers such as Caffe Nero in return for your £2 monthly fee.

-The account has always been one of the most popular on the market as a result of its generous benefits but, as we mentioned at the start, the banks are completely overhauling the offer in the coming months.
+The accounts have always been among the most popular on the market as a result of its generous benefits but, as we mentioned at the start, the banks are completely overhauling the offer in the coming months.

-From February 2020, you’ll no longer receive 2% cashback, but instead will receive a fixed amount, which depends on having at least two Direct Debits set up and you logging into the account every month.
+From next month, you’ll no longer receive 2% cashback, but instead will receive a fixed amount, which depends on having at least two Direct Debits set up and you logging into the account every month.

 According to NatWest, those with a Reward, Reward Silver or Reward Platinum account will earn a maximum of £5 per month in rewards under the new offer.